Polypulse/OpenCVWrapper/README.md

 4. Select Debug or Release and press F7 to build.

 ## OpenCV Binaries
 OpenCV needs to be compiled in a very specific way in order for it to play nicely with Unreal Engine.
-Therefore precompiled binaries can be found in the releases page as *ThirdParty.zip".
+Therefore precompiled binaries can be found in the [releases](https://github.com/Polypulse/OpenCVWrapper/releases) page as *ThirdParty.zip*.
 However, if you need update OpenCV below will be some instructions on how to compile OpenCV for Unreal Engine.

 TODO